yaakovLowenstein/hx-requests/docs/guide/faqs.rst

 **What is no_swap for?**

-When :code:`no_swap` is set no html is swapped into the DOM.
+When :code:`no_swap` is set, no html is swapped into the DOM.
 An example where to use this would be a button that submits a post request.
 If there is validation and the form is valid, you may want to do a swap in the DOM to update part of the page.
 However, when the form in invalid, you may want to just set a message with the errors.